 When you visit our imaging centers, our experienced staff and board-certified radiologists are committed to provide you with a timely and accurate diagnosis using the latest imaging technology.

-We offer comprehensive imaging services in six convenient locations across El Paso and Las Cruces:
+We offer comprehensive imaging services in five convenient locations across El Paso and Las Cruces:

 Diagnostic imaging is a branch of medicine that uses a variety of machines and techniques to create detailed pictures of the structures and activities inside your body.
 These images help doctors diagnose, treat and/or manage medical conditions.